-Harley Etienne joined the Knowlton School of Architecture’s City and Regional Planning Section as an Associate Professor of City and Regional Planning in Spring 2022.
+Harley Etienne Knowlton is an Associate Professor and Graduate Studies Chair in the City and Regional Planning Section.
 Dr. Etienne also holds a courtesy appointment with Ohio State University’s Moritz College of Law.

 Etienne’s research focuses on the confluence of institutions, patterns of neighborhood change, and social justice.
 He is the author of Pushing Back the Gates: Neighborhood Perspectives on University-Driven Change in West Philadelphia (Temple University Press) and co-edited Planning Atlanta with Barbara Faga in 2014 (Planners’ Press/Routledge).
 His current project focuses on the spatial mapping of fatal police encounters for which he and his collaborator Frank Romo recently received a DataiKu Frontrunner Award.